 Partners and their staff are bound by the principles in the Partnership Agreement which make Safeguarding Children and adults at risk mandatory.
 Partners must either have their own Safeguarding policy or abide by Tearfund's Safeguarding policy for the duration of the Partnership agreement.
 Communication of this policy Tearfund is committed to communicating this policy to all staff and representatives and to communities (including any parents/carers) as appropriate.
 Trustees are required to complete Tearfund's mandatory e-Learning course on Safeguarding upon joining, and then every 3 years.
 All staff are required to complete Tearfund's mandatory e-Learning course on Safeguarding upon joining and annually thereafter.
-Tearfund's Misconduct Policy and Procedure will be applied if staff do not complete the training as required, unless there are exceptional extenuating circumstances.
-Person responsible People and Talent Director.
-Version Final Version Visability Public Approved by Originally approved by ET and the Board in August 2010 and reviewed in July 2014, March 2018 and then in subsequent years.
-This version was approved by the Tearfund Board in December 2022.
-Approval date December 2022 Next formal review December 2023
+Tearfund's Misconduct Policy and Procedure will be applied if staff do not complete the training as required, unless there are extenuating circumstances.
+Person responsible Director of People and Culture Version Final Version Visibility Public Approved by Originally approved by ET and the Board in August 2010 and reviewed in July 2014, March 2018 and then in subsequent years.
+This version was approved by the Tearfund Board as E-business in February 2024 and has been adapted for external use Approval date February 2024 Next formal review March 2025